 Course Management provides services to faculty, students and staff for teaching and learning by integrating tools and technologies into their courses.
-The Course Management group provides phone and email support for faculty using Blackboard.
+The Course Management group provides phone and email support for faculty using Blackboard Learn.
 We provide one-on-one consultation to faculty who wish to design and facilitate their Blackboard course.
 Course Management also conducts group/department training for faculty to meet their specific needs.

 Educational Technology application support group develops and supports education technology solutions that can help faculty, students and staff enhance the teaching and learning experience both in the classroom and in an online environment.
 We also support other educational technology applications such as Kaltura and KSUPresenter.
 Kaltura is a video platform allowing for video management and sharing.
 KSUPresenter allows the creation of slideshow presentations that are automated and can contain voiceover audio.